Alicerichardson28/eco-freak-frontend-with-Vue/README.md

 # eco-freak
-*This is my project using Vue.js, Eco-freak is a website to education and show you, what we can safe this world and help this world to be more green.
+*This is my project using Vue.js, Eco-freak is a website to educate and show what we can do to save this world and help be more green.

 ## How the app works
 * To run the app, first clone down the repo to your local device.